Raunch aesthetics: Rihanna

 Robyn Rihanna Fenty is an American-based singer-songwriter, actress, and clothing designer.
 Born in Barbados, she entered the music industry in 2003 with help from Evan Rogers.
 She landed a contract with Def Jam Recordings after auditioning for rapper and producer Jay Z. Her debut album Music in the Sun and second album A Girl Like Me, exerted an everyday, humble, pretty and ‘exotic’ Caribbean girl aesthetic.
-Granting her a top 10 record on the U.S Billboard 200list in 2006, she began to her take over of the music industry with her hit single "Pon de Replay".
+Granting her a top 10 record on the U.S Billboard 200 list in 2006, she began to her take over of the music industry with her hit single "Pon de Replay".
 In 2007 she released her third studio album Good Girl Gone Bad, where she was given creative control to reinvent her image to become more sexualized.
 She and singer/producer/clothing designer Chris Brown had a short-lived relationship that ended in a domestic dispute, landing Brown probation.
-After this Rihanna took to her music once again reinventing her image to fit a raunchier aesthetic.Russian Roulette by Rihanna shows that sex-positive notions are challenged, this song speaks on gender, sex and violence which was her first single after her domestic violence dispute with Chris Brown.
+After this Rihanna took to her music once again reinventing her image to fit a raunchier aesthetic.
+"Russian Roulette" by Rihanna shows that sex-positive notions are challenged, this song speaks on gender, sex and violence which was her first single after her domestic violence dispute with Chris Brown.
 In her fifth studio album Loud released in 2010, she debuted one of her most controversial songs, "S&M".
 The lyrics are explicitly sexual, portraying soft-core sadomasochist acts and fetishes, and the video portrays Rihanna as a sexual object with very suggestive visuals and imagery.
 The video was banned in many countries, and was restricted to late night hours in others.
 She received this feedback because hypersexual culture is framed as problematic in our patriarchal society.
 Women are subjected to fall deaf to their bodily urges; the ‘publicness’ of the culture challenges the ways in which we view the women's rights to their bodies.

 Some of "S&M"'s lyrics are:

-Here Rihanna expresses her fondness for out-of-the box sex, in honor of her newfound raunchiness she embraces her power to choose how she enjoys sexual encounters.
+Here Rihanna expresses her fondness for out-of-the-box sex, in honor of her newfound raunchiness she embraces her power to choose how she enjoys sexual encounters.
 She forms her own sexual liberation, and breaking down gender-based binaries that prohibit women from expressing their desires.
 She goes on after this verse in the chorus confessing her expectations for bedroom etiquette.
 Proclaiming that chains and whips excite her, is a major slap in the face to white patriarchal standards of being a proper woman.
 Also shattering the oversexualizing of Caribbean women's bodies over-present in the media, by being the one to sexualize herself.
 She does this while affirming her role in raunch culture; the hypersexualizing of a culture through music videos, advertising, the clothing industry and celebrity.